eliteCipher/mkashif.me/_posts/2025-05-10-Adversary-in-the-Middle.md

 MFA is essential — but no longer sufficient on its own.

-To defend against AiTM:
+*To defend against AiTM:*

-Use phishing-resistant MFA
+Use phishing-resistant MFA:

-FIDO2 binds authentication to:

-The real domain
+{% include elements/figure.html image="/assets/images/fido.jpg" caption="FIDO2" %}

-The physical security key
+- FIDO2 binds authentication to the real domain and The physical security key

-Session cookies cannot be replayed

-AiTM proxies (Evilginx, Modlishka) fail completely
+- Session cookies cannot be replayed and AiTM proxies (Evilginx, Modlishka) fail completely